denkenoverlinks/denkenoverlinks.github.io/_posts/2014-09-05-europes-new-left.md

 disastrous austerity measures, the Left, broadly speaking, appears as yet unable to present a credible social alternative.
 But it's not all bad news:
-Greece's _Syriza_, the figurehead for Europe's radical left, became the leading electoral force in that country; and \emph{Podemos}, the voice of Spain's indignados, immediately won 8% of the vote, despite having been formed only four months beforehand.
+Greece's _Syriza_, the figurehead for Europe's radical left, became the leading electoral force in that country; and _Podemos_, the voice of Spain's indignados, immediately won 8% of the vote, despite having been formed only four months beforehand.